TRS120/ExtractorGUI/README.md

 Download the Original Extractor: Go to https://github.com/sk-zk/Extractor/releases and download the latest extractor.exe.

-Download this GUI: Download the latest release of ExtractorGUI.exe from this repository.
+Download this GUI: The latest release https://github.com/TRS120/ExtractorGUI/releases

 Place them together: Put both extractor.exe and ExtractorGUI.exe in the same folder.